Guide to Release an IRS Tax Levy: 11 Ways to Stop or Prevent

 How to Stop the Levy If You Can Afford to Pay

 If you enter into an installment agreement with the IRS, the agency will stop the levy.
-As of 2018, you can take up to six years to make monthly payments on up to $50,000 of tax debt, and under the expanded criteria, you can actually make payments for seven years on up to $100,000 of tax debt.
+As of 2018, you can take up to six years to make monthly payments on up to $50,000 of taxes owed, and under the expanded criteria, you can actually make payments for seven years on up to $100,000 of taxes owed.

 How to Stop the Levy If You Can’t Afford to Pay

-With this payment agreement, you make monthly payments on part of your tax debt.
-The payments are structured so that some of the debt expires on the collection statute expiration date.
+With this payment agreement, you make monthly payments on part of your taxes owed.
+The payments are structured so that some of the liability expires on the collection statute expiration date.
 Setting up a PPIA can help you avoid a levy.
 If the levy is already in place, the IRS may withdraw the levy if it accepts you payment plan proposal.

 Ideally, you should apply for uncollectible status before the IRS levies your assets.
-You have to share a lot of financial details to prove to the IRS that you can’t pay your tax debt.
+You have to share a lot of financial details to prove to the IRS that you can’t pay your taxes owed.
 Currently not collectible is only a temporary status.
 The IRS reviews your account periodically to see if anything has changed.

 6. Explain the Levy Is Causing Financial Hardship